 - What about any cleaning supplies and equipment they may have of yours in their possession?

-Rather you admit it or not.
+Regardless if you admit it or not.
 There is no simple solution to resolving a matter the betrayal of trust from an employee.
 The anger, the pain and the confusion can be overwhelming.

 Here’s what you can do when an employee steals from a customer.